Coronavirus response stirs Jerusalem sovereignty struggle - Journal du Cameroun

 “If I walk in the street the Israelis consider it political because of my position,” Hadami said.

-Israel will carry out such arrests “until it is cemented in peoples’ minds that the city is subject to its authority” alone, Ghaith argued.
+Ghaith said Israel would continue such arrests “until it is cemented in peoples’ minds that the city is subject to its authority” alone.

-Since 2001, the height of the second bloody Palestinian intifada, Israel has closed more than 80 Palestinian institutions in Jerusalem, he said.
+Since 2001, the height of the second Palestinian uprising, Israel has closed more than 80 Palestinian institutions in Jerusalem, he said.

 And since the US broke with decades of diplomacy and international consensus by recognising Jerusalem as Israel’s capital in December 2017, the Jewish state has “escalated the pace of its activity”, he added.